cepxuo/Terraform-AWS/README.md

 The Web Page is stored in [separate GitHub repository](https://github.com/cepxuo/webpage) The following repository is being cloned to each EC2 instance in Web Fleet during bootstrap.

-**NOTE:** The scripts will create NAT Gateways in *each* subnet, which are not part of AWS Free-Tier and you need to pay for them on hourly basis.
+**NOTE:** The scripts will create NAT Gateways in *each Public Subnet*, which are not part of AWS Free-Tier and you need to pay for them on hourly basis.
 If you plan to stay with AWS Free-Tier you can checkout to `free-tier` branch.
 However in such case Web Tier will be in Public zone, which is less secure.

 The following diagram describes the infrastructure created by the scripts.